edumserrano/playwright-adventures/demos/docker/README.md

 > can sometimes be 10x slower than the "esbuild" package, so you may also not
 > want to do that.

-As the error message advises, the solution employed by the Powershell scripts was to **NOT** copy the `node_modules` folder into the docker container if the host Operating System is Windows or if you've set the `useHostWebServer` switch (which means the demo app will **NOT** have to be built and run inside the docker container).
+To avoid this error, the [playwright.ps1](/demos/docker/npm-pwsh-scripts/playwright.ps1) Powershell script provides the `-installNpmPackagesMode` input parameter.
+If set to `auto` it will override the `node_modules` folder that is mounted into the docker container and install the NPM packages if the host Operating System is Windows, otherwise it will use what was mounted from the host.
+If set to `install` it will always install the NPM packages and if set to `mount` it will always use the mounted NPM packages.

+> [!NOTE]
+>
+> The Angular app used for this demo depends on the [esbuild npm package](https://www.npmjs.com/package/esbuild) which installs Operating System specific binaries.

 > [!WARNING]
 >
-> This code demo doesn't have to deal with private NPM registries, but if you are using private registries then you will have to extend this demo to pass the NPM authentication to the docker container.
-This is only needed if you need to install the node modules on the container as explained above.
+> This code demo doesn't have to deal with private NPM registries, but if you are using private registries **and** you need to install the NPM packages in the container, then you will have to extend this demo to pass the NPM authentication to the docker container.
 >
 > For more info see:
 >